Cbyernus/SteamVR/SteamVR-Skeletal-Input.md

 EVRInputError DecompressSkeletalBoneData( const void *pvCompressedBuffer, uint32_t unCompressedBufferSize, EVRSkeletalTransformSpace eTransformSpace, VRBoneTransform_t *pTransformArray, uint32_t unTransformArrayCount )
 ```
 Turn a compressed blob back into bone transforms
 * `pvCompressedBuffer` - Pointer to a buffer holding the compressed data
 * `unCompressedBufferSize` - The size of the buffer pointed to by pvCompressedBuffer
-* `eTransformSpace` - Specifies the coordinate space that the transforms should be returned in
+* `eTransformSpace` - Specifies the coordinate space that the transforms should be returned in.
+See [EVRSkeletalTransformSpace](#EVRSkeletalTransformSpace)
 * `pTransformArray` - Pointer to the array of `vr::VRBoneTransform_t` that the function should put the bone transforms in
 * `unTransformArrayCount` - The number of elements in `pTransformArray`.
 If there are not enough elements, the function will return an error